Rycooop/basic-anti-anti-debug/README.md

 # simple-anti-anti-debug

 Compile for x86 or x64 depending on game you are targetting.
-Pretty shit but a basic intro into reading the PEB and overwriting the debug flag.
-Bypasses isBeingDebugged(), may update with an NtQueryInformationProcess() hook.
+Reads the Process Environment Block and continually patches the BeingDebugged BYTE to 0.
+Bypasses isBeingDebugged(), plan on adding more functionality in the future.